 Acupuncture For Pets

 As in humans, pet acupuncture should only be performed by a certified acupuncturist who understands how to use the technique properly and safely.
-Dr. Elizabeth Williams is a certified acupuncturist with almost 10 years of experience in helping pets feel better and heal faster through the use of alternative therapies, including acupuncture.
+Dr. Mikaela Archambeault is a certified acupuncturist with experience in helping pets feel better and heal faster through the use of alternative therapies, including acupuncture.

 What Acupuncture Can Help With

-Although acupuncture can be used for a number of problems, the most widely appreciated use in veterinary medicine is for pain.
-Pets suffering from arthritis, post-operative pain and hip dysplasia can highly benefit from regular acupuncture sessions.
-The effect of acupuncture is cumulative in the beginning and most pets will benefit from at least 3 treatments done one week apart before tapering to a lesser frequent treatment regimen.
+Although acupuncture can be used for several problems, the most widely appreciated use in veterinary medicine is for pain.
+Pets suffering from arthritis, post-operative pain, soft tissue injuries, tight/sore muscles, and hip dysplasia can benefit from regular acupuncture sessions.
+The effect of acupuncture is cumulative initially, and most pets will benefit from at least three treatments done one week apart before tapering to a less frequent treatment regimen.

-Another common use for acupuncture is to help with stress and behaviors associated with it, such as constant licking, separation anxiety and even asthma, especially if asthma attacks are often set off by stressful situations.
+Another common use for acupuncture is to help with stress and behaviors associated with it, such as constant licking, separation anxiety, and even asthma, especially if stressful situations often set off asthma attacks.
 These are all common uses of acupuncture for dogs.

-Pets that are paralyzed (both leg/hip and facial paralysis) can also benefit from the use of acupuncture, as it can help stimulate nerves and can help during physical therapy and recovery.
-Even in pets that are permanently disabled, the use of acupuncture can still help stimulate nerve endings and ease discomfort.
+Acupuncture can also benefit paralyzed pets, as it can help stimulate nerves and ease discomfort during physical therapy and recovery.
+Even in pets that are permanently disabled, acupuncture can still help stimulate nerve endings to maximize available function, and ease discomfort.

 Other common uses for acupuncture include: